aniketsardar47/Adv.-Java/Mentor-Allocation/readme.md

 # Mentor Allocation System

 A simple Java Swing-based desktop application to manage mentor allocations for students.
-The application provides a user-friendly interface to input, view, and assign mentors to students.
+The application provides a user-friendly interface to input, view, and assign mentors to students randomly.

 ## 📌 Features